• What is Copywriting?

 Next, you’ll need to decide where you want to run your ads.
 Personally, I’ve found that LinkedIn ads are exceptionally expensive and Google ads is complicated for the newer advertiser to quickly master.
 Facebook offers a lot of different targeting options and you can start running your ads for just a few dollars a day.

-There are tons and tons of great resources on the web for how to set up and run Facebook ads (from people much more knowledgeable than I am), so I won’t bother getting into it here.
+There are lots of great resources online for how to set up and run Meta/Facebook ads (from people much more knowledgeable than I am), so I won’t bother getting into it here.
 Just be sure to do your research and learn as much as you can about how to create ads before you start paying money to run them.

 Implement a System for Monitoring Ads

-Paid advertising is never, never a “set it and forget it” solution.
-Once you start running ads, you need to be constantly monitoring the ad click through rate and the number of people who are signing up for your freebie.
+Paid advertising is never a “set-it-and-forget-it” solution.
+Once you start running ads, you need to be constantly monitoring the ad click-through rate and the number of people who are signing up for your freebie.

 If you have a low click-through rate (below 2%), your ad isn’t performing very well.
 If you have a high click-through rate but very few people are signing up for your freebie, your campaign still isn’t succeeding.
 You’re looking for as high of a click-through rate as possible (from your target audience) and as high of a freebie sign-up rate as possible and you need to tweak your ad and your freebie until you hit that sweet spot.

-It’s very easy to set up an ad, start it running and then forget about it.
+It’s very easy to set up an ad, start it running, and then forget about it.
 Then when you remember to look a few weeks later, it’s very possible to have spent hundreds of dollars with nothing to show for it!
-Make sure you’re tracking your ad results and making sure that the money you spend is yielding you client leads.
+Make sure you’re tracking your ad results and that the money you spend is yielding client leads.

 Start Small Before Scaling

-That amount may actually be reasonable eventually if you’re getting a great return for your ads.
-If you’re not, though, that’s a great way to lose $1k a month without making any of it back in new clients.
+That amount may be reasonable eventually if you’re getting a great return for your ads.
+If you’re not, though, that’s a great way to lose $1K a month without making any of it back in new clients.

 You may find your target audience is not clicking on your ads and you may need to adjust.
 Or you may find it’s not worth your time and other client acquisition tactics are far more lucrative.